ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 If usage of `LowCardinality` is restricted, ClickHouse server converts `LowCardinality`-columns to ordinary ones for `SELECT` queries, and convert ordinary columns to `LowCardinality`-columns for `INSERT` queries.

-This setting is required mainly for third-party clients which don’t support `LowCardinality` data type.
+This setting is required mainly for third-party clients which do not support `LowCardinality` data type.

 Possible values: